Chinese Boeing jet crashes in mountains with 132 on board, no sign of survivors | Business

 President Xi Jinping called for investigators to determine the cause of the crash as soon as possible, state broadcaster CCTV reported.
 A Boeing spokesperson said: "We are aware of the initial media reports and are working to gather more information."

-Shares of Boeing Co were down 6.4% at $180.44 in premarket trade.
+Shares of Boeing Co were down 5% at 1455 GMT.
 Shares in China Eastern Airlines in Hong Kong closed down 6.5% after news of the crash emerged, while its U.S.-listed shares slumped 17% in premarket trading.

 China Eastern grounded its fleet of 737-800 planes after the crash, state media reported.
 China Eastern has 109 of the aircraft in its fleet, according to FlightRadar24.
 'GOOD RECORD'